janvykopal/ctfd-linear-unlocking/docs/user-guide.md

 To configure challenges using this plugin: `CTFd` -> `Admin` -> `Plugins` -> `Linear Unlocking`

-> The admin system is guarded in the web interface using JavaScript, and not guarded in the backend.
+> The admin system is guarded at the web interface using JavaScript, and not guarded at the backend.
 Admins should not tamper with the code on his web browser as it may cause undesirable behaviors.

 ### Create a new chain

-You can create a new chain.
+You can create a new chain to require challenges to be solved in a specific order for all users.

 1. Under `Create new chain`, select the challenge category.
 1. Select the challenges to be unlocked in order.
 The first challenge is always unlocked and the subsequent challenges are locked until its previous challenge is solved.